-Another important issue is that, for many datasets produced by the States and Territories, the only spatial detail available is the postcode of the address.
+Another important issue is that, for some important datasets, the only spatial detail available is the postcode of the address.
 This necessitates that the postcode data be converted to SLA if it is to be mapped on a common basis with data coded to SLA.